rlauck/hotmess/README.md

 ###Variables

-Variable tags render the named key from the current context, or nothing if it does not exist.
+Variable tags render the named key from the current object/context.
-All variables are escaped for HTML but can be rendered raw with an {{&amp; ampersand }}.
+All variables are HTML escaped but can be rendered raw by prepending an {{&amp; ampersand }}.

 Code: